keyan-m/cardano-account/README.md

 2. System hashes the raw username, drops its first byte (since the first byte is used to distinguish the list entry's and account's token names), and looks to find the UTxO which stores an NFT with this token name
-3. The platform uses the stored nonce, along with raw username and password of the user to generate the ED25519 key pair
+3. The platform uses the stored nonce, along with username and password of the user to generate the ED25519 key pair
 4. Builds the transaction with proper outputs
 5. Using user's private key, signs the outputs of this transaction
 4. And finalizes the transaction such that the redeemer contains the signature